 There are two basic modes in CA Agile Central:

 The mode you select determines the menus and corresponding data that display on the CA Agile Central page.
 When you select a mode a set of major menus display.
 These menus are color-coded to match the color of the project button on the navigation bar.
-This visual cue helps keeps you apprised of your location within the Rally application at all times.
+This visual cue helps keeps you apprised of your location within the CA Agile Central application at all times.
 Click any menu and you are presented with a series of links to web pages designed to provide access to various views and activities.

-Use the Rally Project mode to access the main project workplace of Rally.
+Use the CA Agile Central Project mode to access the main project workplace of CA Agile Central.
 This is where you access your dashboard, plan iterations, track progress, and use reports.

 The menus available when you select project mode include: